 In October 2004, we declared and paid a cash dividend to CenTra of \$3,100,000.
 In addition, we declared three in-kind dividends consisting of 1) real estate purchased in connection with the acquisition of AFA with a book value of \$1,838,000, 2) a loan receivable from CenTra totaling \$4,043,000 and 3) the right of first refusal and an option to reacquire certain real estate obtained from CenTra on December 31, 2003.
 Under the right of first refusal, if we receive a bona fide offer from a third party to purchase or lease all or any portion of this property that we decide to accept, we must notify CenTra of this fact and CenTra may elect to lease or purchase, as applicable, the portion of the property that is subject to such offer on the same terms.
-In addition, CenTra has the right until October 2007 to purchase the property from us for \$11,616,000, plus the cost of any future improvements made to the property by us.
+CenTra did not exercise its option to purchase the property and the option expired in October 2007.
 The property has a book and fair value of \$3,546,000 and \$10,616,000, respectively, at December 31, 2003.
 The dividend of the option and right of first refusal was recorded at its fair value of \$25,000 as a reduction of retained earnings and an increase in paid-in capital.